leighmacdonald/twirc/README.md

     // Streamers steam ID, used as defaults for some commands SteamID string

-	// Join these channels automatically
+	// Join these extra channels automatically, your own channel is joined by default already AutoJoin []string
-	AutoJoin []string

 	// Send error and debugging messages to this channel